 Libraries Transforming Communities: Accessible Small and Rural Communities will offer more than $7 million in grants to small and rural libraries to increase the accessibility of facilities, services, and programs to better serve people with disabilities.

-ALA is now accepting applications for grants to be distributed over the next three years ranging from $10,000 to $20,000.
+ALA will award two rounds of grants to be distributed over the next three years ranging from $10,000 to $20,000.

 - Frequently Asked Questions

 - Watch the Pre-Application Webinar Now (Recorded October 4, 2023)